-The following courses are also recommended for the Spanish major:
+The following courses are also recommended for the Spanish major: ENG 090 Methods of Reading (4)

 B. Hispanic Studies Track: 44 units

 Majors are required to take 44 upper-division units, including 20 units of upper-division Spanish courses taken at Westmont.
 Students must work very closely with their major advisor to ensure all related courses outside the Modern Language Department satisfy the requirements for the Spanish major.
 Students will complete one semester (15-16 units) abroad in a Westmont-approved program.
 To conclude their Spanish major, students must take SP 196 (Capstone), preferably in the last semester of their coursework.